screepers/screeps-multimeter/README.md

 };
 ```

-To use the plugin, just type `/watch EXPR`, where EXPR is any expression that you want to log.
-For example, `/watch Game.time` will log the game time every tick.
+There are two ways to watch expressions.
+You can log it to the console normally by using `/watch console EXPR`.
+You can also log to a status bar at the bottom of the screen using `/watch status EXPR`.
+For example, `/watch status _.keys(Game.creeps).length` will keep a count of the number of live creeps at the bottom of the terminal.

 ## Contributing